 \section{Abstract}

-{This study introduces the Homotopy Perturbation Sumudu Transform Method (HPSTM), a novel hybrid approach combining the Sumudu transform with homotopy perturbation to solve nonlinear fractional partial differential equations (FPDEs), including fractional porous medium, heat transfer, and Fisher equations, using the Caputo fractional derivative.
-HPSTM leverages the linearity-preserving properties of the Sumudu transform and the flexibility of homotopy perturbation, achieving faster convergence than Laplace-HPM or Elzaki-HPM for strongly nonlinear FPDEs.
-Series solutions yield absolute errors as low as $3.12 \times 10^{-3}$ for $\alpha = 0.9$, with computational times averaging 0.5 seconds per example using 5 series terms on standard hardware.
-Solutions are validated against exact solutions, Adomian Decomposition Method (ADM), radial basis function (RBF) meshless method, Variational Iteration Method (VIM), Finite Difference Method (FDM), and a spectral method.
+This study introduces the Homotopy Perturbation Sumudu Transform Method (HPSTM), a novel hybrid approach that combines the Sumudu transform with homotopy perturbation to solve nonlinear fractional partial differential equations (FPDEs).
+The method addresses equations such as the fractional porous medium, heat transfer, and Fisher equations, employing the Caputo fractional derivative.
+HPSTM leverages the Sumudu transform’s ability to preserve linearity and the flexibility of homotopy perturbation, achieving faster convergence than the Laplace-HPM and Elzaki-HPM methods for strongly nonlinear FPDEs.
+Series solutions yield absolute errors as low as $3.12 \times 10^{-3}$ for $\alpha = 0.9$, while computational times average 0.5 seconds per example using 5 series terms on standard hardware.
+Solutions are validated against exact solutions and compared with the Adomian Decomposition Method (ADM), the radial basis function (RBF) meshless method, the Variational Iteration Method (VIM), the Finite Difference Method (FDM), and a spectral method.
 Numerical examples, sensitivity analysis, and graphical representations for $\alpha = 1.0, 0.9, 0.8, 0.7$ confirm HPSTM's accuracy, efficiency, and robustness.
 Limitations include challenges with high-order nonlinearities and multi-dimensional domains.
 HPSTM shows promise for applications in modeling fluid flow in porous media, heat conduction in complex materials, and biological population dynamics.